Involving Community at Every Step of the Process

 District administrators understand district priorities and how digital products fit into these priorities to best support student success.

-School counselors and other mental health professionals on a school campus will have input into how digital mental health products can best support student mental health and well-being and how these products fit into the larger system of care being provided on campuses.
+School counselors and other mental health professionals on campus can share how digital mental health products can best support student well-being and how these tools fit into the broader system of care being provided at schools.

 Finance administrators